 The SAGE Ltd company was registered in November 2019 and a period of business transition is in place to ensure a smooth transition of governance, financial and operational activities.
 This transition will be completed by October 2020, at which time the SAGE Ltd Board of Directors and its Chief Executive Officer will be fully responsible for the SAGE Business.

 The Board of Directors of SAGE Ltd is responsible for the corporate governance and strategic vision of the Company.

-Establishing SAGE Ltd as a not-for-profit company limited by guarantee with the Academy of Science and Academy of Technology and Engineering as the two founding company members (shareholders) was chosen so as to deliver an accreditation body that remains independent of the HER sector it accredits, but is underpinned by the reputations of the two founding Learned Academies.
+Establishing SAGE Ltd as a not-for-profit company limited by guarantee with the Australian Academy of Science and the Australian Academy of Technology and Engineering as its two founding company members (shareholders) was chosen so as to deliver an accreditation body that remains independent of the HER sector it accredits, but is underpinned by the reputations of the two founding Learned Academies.

 Appointment of seven Non-Executive Directors of the SAGE Ltd Board is made by the founding academies and is skills-based.
 The Chair of the Board is independent of the founding academies, while four Directors are academies-nominated directors.
 The Chief Executive Officer is an ex officio Director.
 The SAGE Limited Board membership was announced on 29 September 2020.

 Libby Lyons was appointed Director of the Workplace Gender Equality Agency in October 2015.
 She oversees the statutory reporting process that gathers gender equality data from more than 10,000 employers, covering more than 4 million employees.
 Soon after taking up her appointment at the Agency, Libby initiated the development of a strategic plan focused on maximising the Agency’s world-leading dataset and expanding the reach and impact of gender reporting nationally and internationally.